cmiller-veced/osdupy/README.md

 # How to do it?

-We follow some straightforward principles that I've learned by studying ...
+We follow principles that I've learned by studying ...

 - the Unix Philosophy
 - the Agile Manifesto